OK, let us enter controversial territory. Normally, you present your case and then get to the punch line. But to set the

 most revealing test that can be applied when the DUT is a loudspeaker

-intriguing test of all.
+intriguing test.
 Note that it is the complete system that must be

 tested and at a position that is representative of the expected listening